 Surprise!
-Boy finds rattlesnake in toilet
+Rattlesnake in a toilet

 Story highlights

-- Isac Mcfadden woke up to find a rattlesnake swimming in his toilet
+- Rattlesnake swimming in toilet

-- 23 other snakes were discovered under the Mcfadden's Texas home
+- 23 other snakes were discovered under the Texas home

 (CNN)What do you do if you find a snake in your toilet?
-If you're Isac Mcfadden, you go get your mom.

-The young boy from Abilene, Texas, woke up Tuesday morning and headed to the bathroom.
-To his surprise, he found a rattlesnake slithering up his toilet bowl, WFMY reports.
+A resident in Abilene, Texas, woke up Tuesday morning and headed to the bathroom.
+A rattlesnake was slithering in the toilet bowl.

-"I found this big clump, and I knew it was a snake," said Isac.

-He quickly called his mom, Cassie Mcfadden, who recruited one of Isac's older brothers to get a shovel to kill the snake.

-"I was just like, what do you do with this?
-What do you do with this?
-I don't know!"
-Cassie told the station.

-Cassie Mcfadden killed the snake while dad, Jason, called Big Country Snake Removal.
+The family called Big Country Snake Removal.
 When the technician arrived, he found 24 Western diamondback rattlesnakes -- 13 in the cellar, five adults and five babies underneath the house, and the one snake in the toilet, which had entered through a relief pipe.

 "Rattlesnakes are secretive and can be very cryptic -- They rely heavily on their camouflage," the company warned on its Facebook page.
 "This is simply how they survive.
 Just because you don't see them doesn't mean they aren't there."